The Coretta Scott King Book Awards Donation Grant

 - Why the collection is needed in their community

-- Why the collection is needed in their institution
+- Why the collection is needed in their agency or institution

 - How acquiring the collection will help them better serve the children and youth of their community